Esri/storymap-journal/README.md

 Yes, by using Portal for ArcGIS.
 When deployed on a Portal for ArcGIS instance, the application doesn't require any external service to function.
 But by default the template will still include the header social buttons and Journal author are able to import pictures and videos from the some online pictures hosting services.
 These options can be disabled individually through the configuration file app/config.js.

 #### Can I use the builder without Portal for ArcGIS?
-No, for technical reason at this time the builder can only be use in ArcGIS Online or Portal for ArcGIS.
+No, for technical reason at this time the builder can only be used in ArcGIS Online or Portal for ArcGIS.
-Let us know if you are interested, we can give you the reason and help you modify the code to enable it.
+Let us know if you are interested, we can give you the technical details and help you modify the application to enable the builder.

 #### How to deploy the application on a webserver?
 Coming soon.